MobileSystem7/mobilesystem7.github.io/_posts/2014-11-25-jruby-java-testing.md

 ## Test Data Generation

-Finally, an example of how to generate test data using jRuby.
+Finally, an example of how to generate test data using JRuby.
 Lets add a more complex test that has a random assortment of different items in the collection.
 We create a known quantity of different items, then shuffle them to create a random order: